aravindballa/tiny-experiments-dashboard/README.md

-# React + TypeScript + Vite
+# Tiny Experiments Dashoard

+All data lives in your browser and never leaves.

+## Documentation

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This repo built using template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: